godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 The plugin doesn't require any :) When you activate it, it gets to work right away!
 Orders will automatically become sequential, starting from the most recent order number.

+= Why doesn't my payment gateway use this number? =

+For full compatibility with extensions which alter the order number, such as Sequential Order Numbers, WooCommerce extensions should use `$order->get_order_number();` rather than `$order->id` when referencing the order number.

+If your extension is not displaying the correct order number, you can try contacting the developers of your payment gateway to see if it's possible to make this tiny change.
+Using the order number instead is both compatible with WooCommerce core and our plugin, as without the order number being changed, it will be equal to the order ID.

 = Can I start the order numbers at a particular number? =